blues/note-hardware/Notecarrier-B/KiCad_format/documentation/PortingNotes.md

 		- On the other hand, "Absolute" vs "Incremental" is not important.
 Nor is zero suppresion.
 		- Unfortunately, this still doesn't capture slots.
 They need their own separate file, which can be produced easily in Export -> NC Route.
 	1. Open pairs of the gerbers in Gerber Viewer and flick between them to scan for differences.
 The contrasting colours of the layers automatically creates a useful visual diff, and is more definitive than the "diff" and "xor" views.
+	1. Validate the non-manufactured layers by selecting the "MANUFACTURING" view in OrCAD, and visually comparing with the equivalent in KiCad.

 ## Produce Outputs